mate-academy/js_sliding-tree-DOM/README.md

 Create an expandable tree.

 Requirements:
-- Use delegation.
-- Clicking on the headline should hide or show elements (as in the screenshots).
+- Clicking on the headline should hide or show elements.
 - Clicking outside the title text (in an empty place) should do nothing.

 Hint: you need to cover each header text to `span` tag.